01sw01/FlexTechWeb/replit.md

 - Checkout flow with promo code support (SAVE10, SAVE20, FLAT50)
 - Shipping method selection with three delivery options and pricing
 - Order tracking system with status timeline and estimated delivery dates
+- My Orders page showing all customer orders with status and details
 - Order persistence using localStorage with unique order numbers
 - Comprehensive About and Contact pages
 - Admin authentication and dashboard